AceOfKestrels/Brain/Development/Backend/Database/EntityFramework/databases.md

 ```

 ### Add the Service
 To inject the `DbContext` into other classes it has to be added as a service in the `Program.cs`.
-Again, the method to call will depend on the database provider.
+Again, the method to call to set up the options will depend on the database provider.
 ```cs
 builder.Services.AddDbContext<UserContext>( options =>
 {